‘I thought it was crazy, but I got the job,’ Raptor PR’s Clara Vazquez explains her PR game plan

 “It must have been about a year of internships, applying for jobs, understanding where I fit in, what I would enjoy, and what employers would want.”

-During one of her internships, she was offered advice that scored her first job in PR.
+During one of her internships, Vazquez was offered advice that eventually saw her join the Raptor PR team.

 “I think my experience from internships gave me the core experience needed to start as a junior account executive.”